Point Dume flowers

 Advertising

 Looking for the best things to do in Los Angeles?
 We have you covered with the very best that L.A. has to offer.
-I’ve been exploring about writing about L.A. for more than a decade—and continue to discover new places all the time—and whether you’re a culture vulture, outdoorsy type or simply a lover of our fine city, you’ll find more than enough here to keep you busy.
-Even lifelong Angelenos will find something new to add to their to-do list, between the city’s landmark attractions, an ever-changing inventory of the best restaurants in Los Angeles, essential L.A. museums and even some off-the-beaten path secrets.
+I’m a Los Angeles native and have lived here all my life, and take it from me: There’s always more to discover and explore.
+Whether you’re a culture vulture, an outdoorsy type or simply a lover of our fine city, you’ll find more than enough here to keep you busy.
+Even lifelong Angelenos can find something new to add to their to-do list, between the city’s landmark attractions, an ever-changing inventory of the best restaurants in Los Angeles, essential L.A. museums and even some off-the-beaten path secrets.
 How many of the best things to do in Los Angeles will you try?

 You can also find out more about how Time Out selects the very best things to do all over the world, or take a look at our list of the best things to do in the world right now